PhilETaylor/docs.myjoomla.io/source/index.md

 `License: GPL`

 <aside class="notice">
-This JSON is provided for free, dont abuse this by hammering it with massive of calls please. <br/>The official VEL list rarely changes.
+This JSON is provided for free, don't abuse this by hammering it with massive of calls please.
 Be nice.
+Cache.
 </aside>